grapoza/vue-tree/docsrc/index.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Build status](https://ci.appveyor.com/api/projects/status/j8d19gt0vh16amhh/branch/master?svg=true)](https://ci.appveyor.com/project/Gregg/vue-tree/branch/master)

-vue-tree is a Vue component that implements a TreeView control.
+vue-tree is a Vue component that implements a Tree View control.
 Its aim is to provide common tree options in a way that is easy to use and easy to customize.

 > From version 4.0.0 this component only works with Vue 3 and up.
-For Vue 2 support, use [version 3.x](https://grapoza.github.io/vue-tree/3.0.3/).
+For Vue 2 support, use [version 3.x](https://grapoza.github.io/vue-tree/3.0.4/).

 Features include: